flintlib/arb/doc/source/acb_mat.rst

     No assumptions are made about the structure of *A* or the quality of the given approximations.

-    This function groups approximate eigenvalues that are close and calls :func:`acb_mat_eig_enclosure_rump` repeatedly to validate
+    The *rump* algorithm groups approximate eigenvalues that are close and calls :func:`acb_mat_eig_enclosure_rump` repeatedly to validate
     each cluster.
 The complexity is `O(m n^3)` for *m* clusters.

+    The default version, as currently implemented, first attempts to call :func:`acb_mat_eig_simple_vdhoeven_mourrain` hoping that the
+    eigenvalues are actually simple.
+It then uses the *rump* algorithm as a fallback.